McGill-MMA-EnterpriseAnalytics/supply_chain_analytics/README.md

 With these, the next step was to apply Causal Inference to determine whether these factors actually cause late deliveries or not.

 ### Causal Inference
+#### (See Causal Inference.ipynb.
+Please note that the Casual Inference is based on the EDA part, so you can see that the analysis made on the DataCleaning-Preprocessing.ipynb file it is also included in the Causal Inference.ipynb file)

 This project applies causal inference methods to investigate key factors affecting order delivery delays, with a special focus on the causal impact of shipping modes on delay risk.
 Through rigorous causal analysis, we discovered results that contradicted our initial hypotheses, providing data-driven support for logistics decision-making.